MIC 2020 PLANNING - updated February 24, 2018

 Rota-Kiwan Scout Reservation, 6278 Texas Drive, Kalamazoo, MI 49009, has been selected as the site of the 2020 Michigan International Camporee.
 There is detailed information about the reasons the Site Selection Committee felt Rota-Kiwan was the best choice in MIC 2020 Site Visit Checklist with Rota-Kiwan Comments.
 Follow this link to the Rota-Kiwan Camp Map.
 Follow this link to the Rota-Kiwan Weekend Rental Rates that lists the cabins and campsites.

 A few key volunteers each filled a number of important behind-the-scenes positions necessary to plan and organize MIC 2016.
 We need to make sure each of these positions is filled with a different qualified volunteer for future MICs.
 The first step in this process is to develop an ideal MIC staff organizational chart with two deep leadership in all key positions.
 A team of MIC 2016 volunteers developed the proposed organizational structure for different staff areas you can reach by following the links below.
-Input is needed from everyone else.
-Are there responsibilities that have been omitted?
-Are responsibilities placed in the wrong area?
+Except for the position descriptions for Camporee Chief and Deputy Camporee Chief that has just ben added, this proposed organizational structure has ben posted for several months and some of the proposed organizational structures have ben updated several times.
+We are getting close to the final version.
+However, we still appreciate suggestions and comments, especially for the position descriptions for Camporee Chief and Deputy Camporee Chief .

 DRAFT 2020 MICHIGAN INTERNATIONAL CAMPOREE BANNER AND LOGO